NakhlehLab/Phylovar/README.md

 * -c : number of hill-climbing chains with different seeds
 * -verbose : whether to print the iteration info or not (yes, no)
 * -errN : number of iterations per which to sample new error rates

+## Contact
+If you have any questions, please contact edrisi@rice.edu